OWASP/Top10/2017/en/0xa9-known-vulns.md

 * If you do not know the versions of all components you use (both client-side and server-side).
 This includes components you directly use as well as nested dependencies.
 * If any of your software is out of date.
 This includes the OS, Web/App Server, DBMS, applications, APIs and all components, runtime environments, and libraries.
 * If you do not scan for vulnerabilities regularly and subscribe to security bulletins related to the components you use.
-* If you do not fix or upgrade the underlying platform, frameworks, and dependencies in a timely fashion.
+* If you do not fix or upgrade the underlying platform, frameworks, and dependencies in a risk-based, timely fashion.
 This commonly happens in environments when patching is a monthly or quarterly task under change control, which leaves organizations open to many days or months of unnecessary exposure to fixed vulnerabilities.
+* If software developers do not test the compatibility of updated, upgraded, or patched libraries.
 * If you do not secure the components' configurations (see **A6:2017-Security Misconfiguration**).

 ## How To Prevent

-Software projects should have a process in place to:
+There should be a patch management process in place to:

 * Remove unused dependencies, unnecessary features, components, files, and documentation.
 * Continuously inventory the versions of both client-side and server-side components (e.g. frameworks, libraries) and their dependencies using tools like versions, DependencyCheck, retire.js, etc.